llvm/llvm-project/flang/docs/InternalProcedureTrampolines.md

     llvm.call @_FortranAFreeTrampoline(%handle) : (!llvm.ptr<i8>) -> ()
 ```

-### Option #2: LLVM/compiler-rt support

-It may be beneficial for projects besides Flang to use the alternative trampolines
-implementation, so does it sound reasonable to actually put the support
-into LLVM/compiler-rt?

 ### Implementation options

 We may try to reuse [libffi](https://github.com/libffi/libffi) implementation for __static trampolines__: